Lasing from a Quantum-Dot-Like Buried Heterostructure in an InP Nanobeam Cavity

-We now present the performance of a device with an active region length of $l_{\mathrm{BH,eff}}=107 (\pm 5)~\mathrm{nm}$.
-This was the device with the smallest BH size for which lasing was confirmed.
-The devices are studied using two different experimental setups.
-In the first setup, the device is studied under continuous-wave optical pumping at $\lambda_p=980\,\mathrm{nm}$ through an objective with numerical aperture of 0.65, giving a diffraction-limited spot size of $A_\mathrm{spot}\sim(750 \,\mathrm{nm})^2$.
-The output is collected using a spectrometer (SR-500i, Andor) with an InGaAs detector (iDus 1.7 \textmu m, Andor), enabling reliable detection of low output powers.
 Figure~\ref{fig:lasing} shows the emission spectra of the device.
+The dominant lasing peak is observed at $1452\,\mathrm{nm}$.
 An additional peak is observed at $1446\,\mathrm{nm}$ together with a broadband background signal.
 Control measurements confirm that these features do not originate from the nanobeam device or the nanoscale BH, but from a much larger active region located nearby.
 When the pump spot is moved away from the nanobeam, the lasing mode disappears, whereas the $1446\,\mathrm{nm}$ peak and background emission remain \cite{ourDATA}.
-As the pump power increases, the mode at $1451\,\mathrm{nm}$ becomes dominant and exhibits a pronounced nonlinear increase in intensity, indicating the onset of lasing just below $2\,\mathrm{mW}$, as shown in Fig.~\ref{fig:lasing}(b).
+As the pump power increases, the mode at $1452\,\mathrm{nm}$ becomes dominant and exhibits a pronounced nonlinear increase in intensity, indicating the onset of lasing at an incident pump power just below $2\,\mathrm{mW}$, as shown in Fig.~\ref{fig:lasing}(b).

-Measured input-output characteristics of the laser are shown in Fig.~\ref{fig:LL-repeated} on a log–log scale.
-The characteristic S-shaped curve associated with lasing is observed, from which the threshold is extracted as the pump power at which the derivative of the curve reaches its maximum \cite{saldutti_onset_2024}.
+Measured input-output characteristics of the same laser are shown in Fig.~\ref{fig:LL-repeated} on a log–log scale.
+A characteristic S-shaped input–output curve is observed.
+From this input-output characteristic, the threshold is extracted as the pump power at which the derivative of the curve reaches its maximum \cite{saldutti_onset_2024}.
 To account for variations in in-coupling efficiency due to pump spot alignment, the measurement was repeated three times.
-Although the pump spot is larger than the BH sizes, the injection efficiency was found to be very sensitive to small changes in the pump spot position.
-The extracted thresholds from each trial are shown in the figure, indicating significant variation between measurements with a standard deviation of 0.24 mW.
+Although the pump spot is substantially larger than the BH dimensions, the injection efficiency is very sensitive to small changes in the pump spot position.
+The extracted thresholds from each trial are shown in the figure, indicating significant variation between measurements with a mean threshold at 1.6 mW and a standard deviation of 0.24 mW.
+With diffraction-limiteded pump spot, a pump power of $1.6\,\mathrm{mW}$ corresponds to an incident optical pump density of $3.6\times10^5 ~\mathrm{W/cm^2}$.
+We emphasize that only a very small fraction of the incident pump power gets absorbed leading to electron excitation.